-1. Learn how to accessorize and actually "style" my outfits.
+1. Learn to better accessorize and "style" my outfits.

 Reading other blogs led me to realize how much my outfits desperately lack accessories and that fashionable punch.
-As of 2009, I owned merely 2 pairs of earrings (BR ones from here and the Chanel studs worn in this post), pearl necklaces "borrowed" from my mother, 4 handbags, and a closet full of mediocre shoes.
+I own merely 2 pairs of earrings (BR ones from here and the Chanel studs worn in this post), pearl necklaces "borrowed" from my mother, 4 handbags, and a closet full of mediocre shoes.

 2. Write down and prioritize the items I am coveting.
 Save deliberately towards these items, and avoid impulse purchases.